zthun/works/packages/works.react/README.md

 ![Typedoc](images/png/works.react.typedoc.png)

 Documentation is treated as a first class citizen in the zthunworks system and thus, there are components that can be used to render [markdown](https://www.markdownguide.org/) and [typedoc](https://typedoc.org/) files straight to react.
-There are three main components for rendering these files.
+There are two main components for rendering these files.

 - Use the **ZMarkdownViewer** component to render markdown text.
 - Use the **ZTypedocViewerSource** component to render your typedoc.